Our Meiselman Journey: Part 8 – Pool and Spa: When a Dream Becomes a Nightmare

 If you’re planning a pool renovation or installation in Palm Springs, here’s what we learned:

-Build contract penalties for delays into your agreement.
-Our contract had a completion date but no consequences for missing it.
+Build contract penalties into your agreement for delays.
+Our contract had a completion date, but no consequences for missing it.
 A well-structured contract should include financial penalties for unreasonable delays.

 Insist on regular, scheduled progress updates.
 Don’t wait for problems to emerge—build communication expectations into the contract from the start.
 Weekly update calls or emails should be standard, not something you have to chase.